vhscom/fetch-inject/README.md

 ## Playground

-Try Fetch Inject on CodePen using the latest version available on CDN: <a target="playground" rel="noreferrer noopener" href="https://codepen.io/vhs/pen/MpVeOE?editors=0012">MpVeOE</a>.
+<a target="playground" rel="noreferrer noopener" href="https://codepen.io/vhs/pen/MpVeOE?editors=0012">Try Fetch Inject on CodePen</a> using the latest version available on CDN.

 Reference [Use Cases](#use-cases) to get a feel for what it can do.